wp-plugins/wpstorecart/readme.txt

 Tags: cart,ecommerce,store,paypal,shopping-cart,ecomm,e-commerce,authorize.net,affiliate,affiliates,2co,2checkout,shop,merchant,business,sales,sell,liberty reserve,libertyreserve
 Requires at least: 2.8.0
 Tested up to: 3.2.1
-Stable tag: 2.3.14
+Stable tag: 2.3.15

 The next generation of Wordpress ecommerce.
 Easy to use & fully customizable, it's the store front of the future; today.

 == Description ==

-[wpStoreCart](http://wpstorecart.com/ "Wordpress eCommerce Plugin") wpStoreCart is a free, open source, and full featured e-commerce platform built atop of Wordpress.
+[wpStoreCart](http://wpstorecart.com/ "Wordpress eCommerce Plugin") is a free, open source, and full featured e-commerce platform built atop of Wordpress.
 It is easy to use, lightweight, heavily supported and constantly updated with new features.

 See what people are saying: